 Working out is a breeze

-Between the IPX7 certification, ergonomic wing tips, and angled nozzles, it’s apparent that the Under Armour True Wireless Flash by JBL was designed with athletes in mind.
+Between the IPX7 certification, ergonomic wing tips, and angled nozzles, it’s apparent that the UA True Wireless FLASH by JBL was designed with athletes in mind.
 The rounded housings rest securely on the outer ear, which is great for running or weight-lifting.
-One downside of this is that my ears became sore after 45 minutes of wear from the silicone sleeves chaffing the cartilage.
+One downside of this is that my ears became sore after 45 minutes of wear from the silicone sleeves chafing the cartilage.
 Unlike neckband earbuds, though, moving into a horizontal position to bench press doesn’t cause any undue jostling.

 Operating the onboard controls is easy to do while exercising since there’s plenty of real estate for your finger to press.
 You can access Google Assistant or Siri via the left earbud.
 Unfortunately, there is about a one-second lag between when a command is made and when it’s executed, but it’s functional nonetheless.